104 Center for the Humanities, Bixler

 Contact the following Writing Assistants for help:

 Alaina Berry is a Senior English and Spanish double major.
 She serves as the Community Service Intern, the Secretary for the English Honorary, Sigma Tau Delta, and an Intern for the Honors Program.
 She also has experience working in the Language Lab and tutoring Spanish on campus, and she studied abroad in Costa Rica over the summer.
 Alaina has a passion for reading, writing, and all that literature has to offer – particularly witty puns and symbolism.
 Her favorite part of the writing process occurs when a student has that “Aha!” moment and clearly expresses exactly what he/she had been trying to say.
-Alaina is a writing assistant for Dr. Linda Joyce Brown.
+Alaina is a writing assistant for Dr. Linda Joyce Brown and Linda Walther and for Connie Marble's ENG110 students.

 Mikaela Bush is a Family and Consumer Science Education major with minors in Child Development, Family Studies, and Foods and Nutrition.
 On campus, she is a Resident Assistant and a member of Ashland’s cross country and indoor/outdoor track teams.
 Mikaela is familiar with the writing styles and expectations for many of the FCS classes.
-This is her third year as Kimberly Rogers' writing assistant, although she has limited hours this semester (Fall 2014).
+Mikaela will be working with Dr. Joe Mackall's and Dr. Jayne Waterman's students.

 Jasmine Dansler is a junior majoring in Creative Writing and has a minor in Spanish.
 She works in the English Dept. Office as well as being a Writing Assistant in the Studio.
 She is the Treasurer of the Anime Club on campus.
-Jasmine is a writing assistant for Dr. Naomi Saslaw.
+Jasmine is a writing assistant for Dr. Naomi Saslaw and Kimberly Rogers, as well as for Joline Scott-Roller's and Connie Marble's ENG110 students.